shoukathmd/fxlabs-plugin/README.md

  To use fxlabs gradle plugin to invoke job include below script in build.gradle and replace jobid, username, pwd and region with your details from fxlabs and run the command

- "gradle invoke" which invokes the build on fxlabs
+ "gradle fxjob" which invokes the build on fxlabs

 plugins {